Many aspiring entrepreneurs and business owners obsess about starting a business. This obsession can be all-encompassing, and most never get started.

 An idea is only as good as how good your customers think it is.

-Make sure that you’re not missing your mark and engage in valuable concept testing research – before you commit too many resources to your innovation.
+Ensure that you’re not missing your mark and engage in valuable concept testing research – before you commit too many resources to your innovation.

 Concept-testing market research is a reliable way to determine if your product stands a reasonable shot at success.
 Market research should take a close look at the following: